TickTeam/guide-tt/android_app/3_how_to_sign_out.md

 ### How to sign out?
-If you sign out TickTick, next time you open TickTick you will be asked to sign in again.

-If you just close TickTick, your account will be remembered the next time you sign in.
+If you sign out TickTick, next time you will be asked to sign in again when opening TickTick.
+However, if you just close TickTick, your account will be remembered the next time you sign in.

-1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.
+1.Slide the screen to the right and tap your account in the upper left hand corner of the screen.

-2.Click your accoount name.

-3.Click the option menu on the top right corner and then choose “Sign Out”.
+2.Tap the option menu in the upper right hand corner to select “Sign Out”.